Julius232/SubPlotter/README.md

 # SubPlotter

-SubPlotter is a Python script to visualize data from a given file.
-It parses the file, organizes the data, and then uses Plotly to create a graph.
+SubPlotter is a Python script to visualize data from given files.
+It supports two types of files, which can represent different types of signals:

-The data is structured in a specific way: it consists of alternating positive and negative numbers, representing time intervals (in some unit) of 'on' and 'off' states, respectively.
+1. `.sub` files, which represent Sub-GHz signals.
+In these files, the data consists of alternating positive and negative numbers, representing time intervals (in some unit) of 'on' and 'off' states, respectively.

+2. `.ir` files, which represent IR signals.
+In these files, the data is a series of positive numbers, and 'on' and 'off' states alternate with every number.

-The script produces a step graph where 'on' states are represented by 1 and 'off' states by 0.
+The script organizes the data and then uses Plotly to create a graph.
+It produces a step graph where 'on' states are represented by 1 and 'off' states by 0.
 The x-axis represents the cumulative time.

 ## Installation